usuless/usuless/README.md

 - 🔭 I’m currently working on [webGame](https://dot-game-delta.vercel.app)

-- 🌱 I’m currently learning Nuxt and Python
+- 🌱 I’m currently learning Nuxt and Java

 - ❓ Ask me about anything related to Vue and related technologies